Enable encrypted connections to the Database Engine

 Complete the Certificate Import Wizard, to add a certificate to the computer, and close the MMC console.
 For more information about adding a certificate to a computer, see your Windows documentation.

-To provision (install) a certificate across multiple servers
+Install across multiple servers

 With SQL Server 2019 (15.x), certificate management is integrated into the SQL Server Configuration Manager.
 SQL Server Configuration Manager for SQL Server 2019 (15.x) can be used with earlier versions of SQL Server.
 Refer to Certificate Management (SQL Server Configuration Manager) to add a certificate in a Failover Cluster configuration or in an Availability Group configuration.